 The Black Diamond, Copenhagen

-In the buildings of Royal Danish Library on Slotsholmen, you can enjoy exhibitions and concerts, use the reading rooms and visit the cafe, all while enjoying the view of the harbour.
+In the buildings of Royal Danish Library on Slotsholmen, you can enjoy exhibitions and events, use the reading rooms and visit the cafe, all while enjoying the view of the harbour.

 The Black Diamond, Copenhagen.
 Evening picture over the canal